-(column D) by \$219.6 million (column E).73 Total revenues are therefore estimated to exceed the ERA's efficient tariff revenue by 9.7 per cent.
+For 2018-19, the ERA finds that the Water Corporation's total revenues - derived from estimated tariff revenues (column A in Table 27) plus income from State Government operating subsidies (column B) - exceed the ERA's estimates of the efficient tariff revenue (column D) by \$338.4 million (column E).
+Total revenues are therefore estimated to exceed the ERA's efficient tariff revenue by 14.8 per cent.
 This figure is derived as the:

-- estimated total revenue of \$2,480.4 million (column C);74 - divided by the ERA's estimate of efficient tariff revenue (or equivalently, efficient net costs) of \$2,260.8 million (column D).
+- estimated total revenue of \$2,619.5 million (column C);80 - divided by the ERA's estimate of efficient tariff revenue (or equivalently, efficient net costs) of \$2,281.0 million (column D).